AIwaifus/AI-Conversational-Bot/README.md

 # AI-Conversational-Bot
 This repository, under the ownership of AIwaifus, implements a chatbot via Java-based Artificial Intelligence.
-The chatbot utilizes Co
+The chatbot utilizes Cor